CompTIA A+

 Troubleshooting

-• Given a scenario, troubleshoot problems related to motherboards, RAM, CPU, and power.
+• Given a scenario, troubleshoot motherboards, RAM, CPUs, and power.

 Day 3